Office romance stress? I’ve seen it ALL before. Here’s my advice…

 I always thought I loved complexity and challenges in my life.

-Here’s what’s going on and I need some good advice.
+To clarify, here’s what’s going on and I need some good advice.

-I am in a new relationship.
+Above all, I am in a new relationship.

 However, and here is the tough part.
 My relationship is still a secret and I’m not sure what to do next.